Uninett/spfx-uninett-webparts/other_components/DOCUMENTATION.md

-# Order Site Button documentation
+# Site Directory backend documentation

-This is a detailed guide on how to set up and deploy the different components that the Order Site Button web part depends on.
+This is a detailed guide on how to set up and deploy the different components that the "Site Directory" depends on.

 If something is unclear, submit an issue and I will try to answer as well as I can.
 ___